houzf/poscar2xsf/README.md

-This repo is forked from houzf/poscar2xsf original repo.
+This repo is forked from <https://github.com/houzf/poscar2xsf>

 # pos2xsf
 Requirment: bc and awk commands are available on the Linux or Mac OS.